edgedb/edgedb/docs/intro/quickstart/access.rst

 .. edb:split-section::

-  Next we'll update the create deck query and server action with our new authentication logic and ``creator`` property.
+  Next update the create deck query and server action with the authentication logic and ``creator`` property.

   .. tabs::